 1. Participate in Caltrans and CTC meetings and workshops regarding STIP development as needed 2.
 Provide the City of Placerville, County of El Dorado, and EDCTA with data regarding STIP programming and implementation policiesongoing 3.
-Develop with the City of Placerville, El Dorado County, EDCTA, and Caltrans a schedule and prioritized annual list of proposed Project Initiation Documentsongoing 4.
-Develop and implement programs for the selection of projects and programs to use state and federal grant funds available to the Commissionongoing 5.
-Coordinate with the City of Placerville, El Dorado County, EDCTA, and Caltrans to secure Road Repair and Accountability Act funding as availableongoing 6.
-Coordinate with Caltrans and local jurisdictions to develop projects incorporating Complete Street conceptsongoing 7.
-Prepare STIP amendmentsas needed 8.
-Coordinate, consult, and collaborate with the Shingle Springs Rancheria Tribal Government as needed End d Products 1. • • ongoing 2.
-CTC adopted STIPbiennially 3.
-STIP Amendmentsas needed 4.
-Document Tribal government-to-government relationsas needed 5.
+Develop with the City of Placerville, El Dorado County, EDCTA, and Caltrans a schedule and prioritized annual list of proposed Project Initiation Documents 4.
+Develop and implement programs for the selection of projects and programs to use state and federal grant funds available to the Commission 5.
+Coordinate with the City of Placerville, El Dorado County, EDCTA, and Caltrans to secure Road 6 Repair and Accountability Act funding as available 6.
+Coordinate with Caltrans and local jurisdictions to develop projects incorporating Complete Street concepts 7. concepts 8.
+Coordinate, consult, and collaborate with the Shingle Springs Rancheria Tribal Government 0. as needed - Products 6.
+Selection of projects and programs to use state and federal funds available to the Commission OTO a danta d OTID 7.
+CTC adopted STIP 8.
+STIP Amendments 9.
+Document Tribal government-to-government relations 10.
 A schedule and prioritized list of proposed Project Initiation Documents to be included in the Caltrans PID Three-Year Strategic Planannual

-Completion ScheduleStaff Responsible for thisTotal Person Months: 5.6Project Begins: July 1, 2020Work Element: SeniorPercent of Budget: 4%Completion: June 30, 2021Transportation Planners
+Completion ScheduleStaff Responsible for thisTotal Person Months: 5.2Project Begins: July 1, 2021Work Element: SeniorPercent of Budget: 5%Completion: June 30, 2022Transportation Planners

 Revenues Expenditures

-STIP Planning, Programming, and Monitoring (PPM) \$39,000 EDCTC \$75,912
+STIP Planning, Programming, and Monitoring (PPM) \$39,000 EDCTC \$85,554

-PPM 2019/20 Carryover \$8,000

-Local Transportation Funds \$28,912
+Local Transportation Funds \$46,554

-TOTALS \$75,912 \$75,912
+TOTALS \$85,554 \$85,554